geebees-dlac/Celestial-Speedrun/README.md

-# The Time I Got Truck-kun'd to Hell and Decided Upper Management Was an Even Bigger Nightmare
+# Celestial Speedrun ("The Time I Got Truck-kun'd to Hell and Decided Upper Management Was an Even Bigger Nightmare")

 **Tagline:** Escaping eternal damnation was easy.
 Dealing with interdimensional HR?
 That's the real nightmare.